homelab-alpha/docs/content/docs/help/troubleshooting.md

 - **Safe Mode**: Boot your system in safe mode to troubleshoot without third-party interference.
 - **Event Logs**: Check system event logs for detailed error information.
-- **Command Line**: Use command-line tools for advanced diagnostics and repairs.
+- **Command-Line**: Use command-line tools for advanced diagnostics and repairs.

 <br />